loqly/loqly-vue/readme.md

 **loqly-vue** is a JavaScript package that makes it easy to integrate [loqly](https://loqly.dev) for internationalization and copy management in your Vue.js projects.

-For detailed documentation and guides, visit the [loqly documentation](https://loqly.dev/documentation).

 ## Table of Contents

 - [Installation](#installation)